ncatlab/nlab-content/pages/9/0/8/7/17809/content.md

 =--

-But beware that there are more super-extensions of the Poincar&#233; Lie algebra:
+But beware that there are more super-extensions of the Poincar&#233; Lie algebra: (The following example uses facts which we establish further below, the reader may want to skip this now and come back to it later.)

 +-- {: .num_example #AnExotiSuperExtensionOfThePoincareLieAlgebra}
 ###### Example